Back Workouts with Resistance Bands for Home or On-the-Go

 5. Resistance Band Pull Apart

-This is a movement that can be done on shoulder day, as it targets the rear delts.
-However, we like to also hit it on a back day as the rear delts often need to double the work each week.
+This movement can be done on shoulder day, asย it targets the rear delts.
+However, we also like to hit it on a back day, as the rear delts often need to double the work each week.

 How To Do

-1. Stand with your feet shoulder-width apart, keeping a slight bend in the knees.
+1. Stand with your feet shoulder-width apart, keeping a slight knee bend.

 2. Hold the exercise band in front of you with your hands slightly lower than your shoulders.